 You should also consider if you require a discrete graphics card.
 Many i9 CPUs come with graphics built into the chip.
 This option makes sense if you do not need an additional GPU.
 However, gamers will need – and crave – the latest graphics for dazzling new effects and the wins of artificial intelligence.

 The amount of over-clocking possible is also a key consideration.
 CPUs from the i7 and i9 series often have close cores and clock speeds.
-For instance, the maximum boost for the Intel Core i7 stands at 5GHz – very close to the 5.3GHz delivered by the Intel Core i9.
+For instance, the maximum boost for the Intel Core i7 stands at 5.20GHz – very close to the 5.60GHz delivered by the Intel Core i9.
 It is why you should also assess the other advantages of i9, such as the optional higher thermal design power (TDP) that can help sustain the clock speeds.

-Best Intel Core i9 Laptops in 2022
+The 11 Best Intel Core i9 Laptop in 2023

 But you will witness distinct advantages in multitasking performance, multimedia editing, gaming, and resource-hoarding business activities like working on multiple spreadsheets.
 Many prominent laptop makers, such as ASUS, Dell, MSI, etc., have now integrated i9 processors into their lineups.
 Prepare to be spoilt for choice – as long as you have the cash.

 - Sustainable heat management